 7. Kappo

-At Kappo, as in traditional Japanese restaurants, you don’t choose what you want to eat.
-Your decision-making power comes down to which chair you want to sit in (and not always).
-The chef serves the client between 15 and 20 dishes that he prepares live.
-It is only open in the evenings and with capacity for very few people.
+In Kappo, as in traditional Japanese restaurants, you don’t choose what you want to eat.
+The power of decision is reduced to the chair in which you want to sit (and not always).
+The chef serves the customer between 15 and 20 dishes that he prepares live.
+It is only open in the evenings and with a capacity for very few people.
 It is one of the most careful proposals of the city within the most conservative line of Japanese cuisine.

 💶 €€€€€